VishnuuVijayan/react-native-swipe-to-delete/README.md

-# React Native Bottom Sheet
+# React Native Swipe to Delete

 This project uses React Native Reanimated 2 and React Native Gesture Handler to create swipe to delete Functionaity.